ayberkzcan/brazilian_ecommerce_analysis/README.md

 3. **SQL Analysis:** Execute aggregation queries and JOINs to summarize sales, customers, payments, and orders.
 4. **Python Analysis:** Visualize results using **Matplotlib** and **Seaborn**, highlighting trends, top categories, VIP customers, and order/payment patterns.
 5. **Insight Extraction:** Translate the visualizations into **actionable business insights**, demonstrating a full end-to-end analysis workflow.

+## Additional Visualizations
+Additional tables and visualizations can be found in the `graphs and tables` branch of this repository.

 ## Requirements
 - Python 3.x